flazetech/opensource_blogapp/README.md

 git push origin feature-branch
 ```
 Open a pull request.
-**Contribution Guidelines**
+## Contribution Guidelines

-We welcome a wide range of contributions to the FlazeTech Open Source BlogApp.
+We welcome a wide range of contributions to the **FlazeTech Open Source BlogApp**.
 Here’s how you can contribute:

-**Development**
+### Development
-Work on features, bug fixes, or improvements.
+- Work on features, bug fixes, or improvements.
-Update existing functionality or suggest new ones.
+- Update existing functionality or suggest new ones.

-**Design**
+### Design
-Create logos and graphics to improve the visual appeal of the app.
+- Create **logos** and **graphics** to improve the visual appeal of the app.
-Design layout enhancements for better user experience.
+- Design layout enhancements for a better user experience.

-**Content Creation**
+### Content Creation
-Write blog posts to help new users get started with the app or Django development in general.
+- Write **blog posts** to help new users get started with the app or Django development in general.
-Write documentation to improve user guides or development instructions.
+- Write **documentation** to improve user guides or development instructions.

-**Writing & Editing**
+### Writing & Editing
-Contribute content writing for blogs, documentation, or tutorials.
+- Contribute **content writing** for blogs, documentation, or tutorials.
-Edit and review content submitted by other contributors for clarity and quality.
+- **Edit and review** content submitted by other contributors for clarity and quality.

 Please make sure to update tests as appropriate and ensure that your code follows the project’s coding standards.

-**Contact**
+## Contact
-If you have any questions or issues, feel free to open an issue on GitHub or contact us at support@flazetech.com.
+If you have any questions or issues, feel free to open an issue on GitHub or contact us at [support@flazetech.com](mailto:support@flazetech.com).